philc/book-notes/why we sleep - matthew walker.md

     * (This has been proven experimentally: sleeping reduced emotional response upon recalling a disturbing image, but only after dream sleep.)
   * "Through its therapeutic work at night, REM sleep performed the elegant trick of divorcing the bitter emotional rind from the information-rich fruit.
-We can therefore learn and usefully recall aslient life events without being crippled by the emotional baggage that those painful experiences originally carried."
+We can therefore learn and usefully recall salient life events without being crippled by the emotional baggage that those painful experiences originally carried."
   * "Her patients required REM sleep with dreaming, but dreaming of a very specific kind: that which expressly involved dreaming about the emotional themes and sentiments of the waking trauma.
 It was only that